kobotoolbox/kpi/kobo/apps/audit_log/docs/api/v2/audit_logs/list.md

 **Some examples:**

-1. All deleted submissions<br>
+1. All deleted submissions `api/v2/audit-logs/?q=action:delete`
-    `api/v2/audit-logs/?q=action:delete`

-2. All deleted submissions of a specific project `aTJ3vi2KRGYj2NytSzBPp7`<br>
-    `api/v2/audit-logs/?q=action:delete AND metadata__asset_uid:aTJ3vi2KRGYj2NytSzBPp7`
+2. All deleted submissions of a specific project `aTJ3vi2KRGYj2NytSzBPp7` `api/v2/audit-logs/?q=action:delete AND metadata__asset_uid:aTJ3vi2KRGYj2NytSzBPp7`

-3. All submissions deleted by a specific user `my_username`<br>
-    `api/v2/audit-logs/?q=action:delete AND user__username:my_username`
+3. All submissions deleted by a specific user `my_username` `api/v2/audit-logs/?q=action:delete AND user__username:my_username`

-4. All deleted submissions submitted after a specific date<br>
-    `/api/v2/audit-logs/?q=action:delete AND date_created__gte:2022-11-15`
+4. All deleted submissions submitted after a specific date `/api/v2/audit-logs/?q=action:delete AND date_created__gte:2022-11-15`

-5. All deleted submissions submitted after a specific date **and time**<br>
-    `/api/v2/audit-logs/?q=action:delete AND date_created__gte:"2022-11-15 20:34"`
+5. All deleted submissions submitted after a specific date **and time** `/api/v2/audit-logs/?q=action:delete AND date_created__gte:"2022-11-15 20:34"`

-6. All authentications from superusers<br>
-    `api/v2/audit-logs/?q=action:auth AND user__is_superuser:True`
+6. All authentications from superusers `api/v2/audit-logs/?q=action:auth AND user__is_superuser:True`

 *Notes: Do not forget to wrap search terms in double-quotes if they contain spaces